CudaText-addons/cuda_vim_mode/readme/readme.txt

   n - repeat search in the same direction
   N - repeat search in the opposite direction f - find next typed character, inside line
+  F - backward version of "f"
-  F - like "f" but search backward
+  t - like "f" but set position minus one char
+  T - backward version of "t"

   u - undo